Hiking and walking through Las Alpujarras

 As you stroll along this pleasant path, you will see many different cortijos, some older and some more recent, which blend into the landscape of the Sierra.

-Halfway along, the route passes the "Fuente de la Salud", or Fountain of Health - whose water should not be drunk - next to the "Barranco de la Salud", to which landmarks this route owes its name.
+Halfway along, the route passes the "Fuente de la Salud", or Fountain of Health - local water source - next to the "Barranco de la Salud", to which landmarks this route owes its name.

-Finally, it leads through a scenic wood of holm-oaks and comes out at the main road between Yegen and Valor, which marks the end of the route.
+Finally, it leads through a scenic wood of oaks and comes out at the main road between Yegen and Valor, which marks the end of the route.

 Gerald Brenan - Yegen